Below is a compilation of STP's most frequently asked questions.

 2. The property has been blocked for state use either due to health and safety concerns, or upon request by the agency.

 3. The property is closed for renovations, or some other reason.
-When a property is closed for any length of time and won’t be taking any reservations, its information is removed from the GDS until the hotel is ready to reopen.
+When a property is closed for any length of time and is not accepting any reservations, the hotel’s information is removed from the GDS until the hotel reopens and ready to accept reservations.

 General Questions